 Plastic: Plastic playhouses are considerably more durable and stable than cardboard models.
 Because of this, some may be used both indoors and outdoors.
-The plastic may be flimsy or sturdy, depending on the manufacturer, so check before purchasing.
-Plastic is easy to clean, because you can simply wipe it down with warm, soapy water or antibacterial wipes remove germs.
+The plastic may be flimsy or sturdy, depending on the manufacturer, so check before choosing.
+Plastic is easy to clean because you can simply wipe it down with warm, soapy water or antibacterial wipes to remove germs.

 Wood: Wooden playhouses are exclusively for outdoor use.
 Wood is the sturdiest option as well as the most expensive.